Crystal: Youre talking about betraying your brother. Youre talking about treason.

 - Adapted Out:

 - In the comics, Black Bolt is a polygamist who had multiple wives, with Medusa being his Top Wife.
 Considering the difficulty the show had on its plate with the eugenics premise alone, this was happily modified to a monogamous marriage between King and Queen.

-- The Inhumans were discovered by The Fantastic Four in the comics with Medusa being a (brainwashed) member of their Evil Counterpart the Frightful Four, but due to 20th Century Fox owning the rights to the superhero group and related cast - prior to Disney buying Fox - they are not present in the MCU.
+- The Inhumans were discovered by The Fantastic Four in the comics, with Medusa debuting as a (brainwashed) member of their Evil Counterpart the Frightful Four before her backstory was revealed, but due to 20th Century Fox owning the rights to the superhero group and related cast - prior to Disney buying Fox - they are not present in the MCU.

 - Adaptation Distillation: In the comics, Atillan was initially located in the North Atlantic Ocean at the time of their discovery, until they eventually moved into several places such as the Andes, the Himalayas and eventually the moon.
 Here, the Inhumans were always based in the moon.
 In addition, the Alpha Primitives are not their Servant Race, since they were previously established as minions to Hive/Alveus in Agents of S.H.I.E.L.D..
 Inhumans with lesser abilities (or none whatsoever) fill their role instead.

 - Adaptational Superpower Change:

 - Maximus' power was changed to make him less of a Card-Carrying Villain.
 In the comics, he had mind control powers, but here he explicitly has no powers and is therefore at the bottom of the Fantastic Caste System.
 In turn, this means that Karnak's abilities must necessarily also be an Inhuman power here; in the comics he never underwent Terrigenesis and was merely very well trained.